 Carmem Coles.
 Carmem Coles (SRAsT) is a full member of the BAMT and also is registered with the HCPC (Health and Care Professions Council).
 She originally qualified in Brazil (having taken a 4-year full-time degree in music therapy) and then gained accreditation in the UK, having completed a module at APU (Anglia Polytechnic University).
-She has worked with children and adults with a wide range of conditions (ranging from learning disabilities, special needs, emotional and behavioural difficulties, dementia etc) both in Brazil and the UK.
+She has worked with children and adults with a wide range of conditions, ranging from learning disabilities, special needs, emotional and behavioural difficulties to dementia, both in Brazil and the UK.

 Elliot Little.
 Elliot completed his masters from Anglia Ruskin University in 2012, previously studying Music for his undergraduate degree at Newcastle University until 2006.
 He is registered with BAMT and is HCPC registered.
 Elliot works with groups and individuals in special needs schools and mainstream schools providing individual and group music therapy for children and adults with a range of learning disabilities and needs.
 He also works with OKMT with adults and children.
 Elliot tailors his work to the needs of each individual.
 Music therapy offers each participant the chance to have their voice heard through the act of music making and improvisation.
 In addition, Elliot has run various community music workshops, focusing on composition and sound creation with adults and children.